 It’s also wonderful tossed with roasted vegetables.
 If I’m blackening my main course, I’ll leave the side dishes without it so there’s a good overall flavor balance to the meal.
 I’ve even gone so far as mixing into mashed potatoes, stirring it into soups for a boost of flavor and as a popcorn seasoning!

 The point is, it’s a versatile seasoning that can be tailored to your own tastes and used in any number of dishes.

-To use it, simply rub it over the surface of your meat, then prepare it as desired.
+For meat, simply brush melted butter onto your meat, then dredge or brush the dry rub over the surface of your meat, then prepare it as desired.
 For vegetables, toss them with a little oil and seasoning, then either grill or roast them.
 It makes for a flavorful, healthy meal without much effort.

 This simple blackening seasoning recipe makes a great gift, too.
 I’ve been known to mass-produce small jars of it for Christmas and birthday gifts; I’ll even grab one to take as an extra hostess gift at a party.
 Another idea is to make two jars of complimentary spices and give them as a set.
 Lemon Pepper Seasoning is one that I use often.

 Many of my friends make sure to let me know when they’re out so that they never have to go too long without some (I’ve started referring them to the blackening seasoning recipe so they can make it themselves in a pinch).